alexismajya/QuickCredit/README.md

 	This website was deployed on [heroku.com](#).

-	This website was deployed on [github.com](https://alexismajya.github.io/QuickCredit).
+	This website was deployed on [Github pages](https://alexismajya.github.io/QuickCredit/).